Redwoods to San Francisco

 Day 5 – ~40 Miles

 We begin our last day with a hearty camp breakfast before making our way back to civilization.
 We pedal along the coast through the seaside town of Stinson Beach, before crossing the Golden Gate Bridge into San Francisco.
 Here we will celebrate our successful ride, and our contribution in helping our beneficiaries work toward sustainability, green innovation, and renewable energy.

-Amenities in camp include hot showers, a first aid station with 24/7 ice, a merchandise table, clean restrooms, massage (extra charge), and a great spot to set up your tent.
-Three of the camps on this ride have a general store with supplies, and several have laundry facilities.
+Amenities in camp include hot showers, a first-aid station with 24/7 ice, a merchandise table, clean restrooms, massage (extra charge), and a great spot to set up your tent.
+Three of the camps on this ride have general stores with supplies, and several have laundry facilities.

 On Climate Ride California, camp becomes a traveling village and dynamic community.
 Each evening after dinner, we’ll gather for our Evening Program which features speakers, roundtable discussions, and other events.
 Camping in California doesn’t get better than on Climate Ride!

 Climate Ride California North Coast begins in Fortuna, CA on Sunday, May 20, 2018 at 9 am.
 Please arrive in Fortuna ready to ride and with your luggage.
 If you plan to arrive on the morning of the ride start, please arrive no later than 8 am to check-in and register.
 Early Registration and bike drop-off will also be open from 4 pm to 5:30 pm on Saturday, May 19, at the Riverwalk Campground – the ride start location.

 The majority of Climate Riders sign up to take the Climate Ride Shuttle from San Francisco to Fortuna the day before the ride start.
 Please keep reading below for more information about this option.